jabrwoky/truss/README.md

 # csvcleaner

 This project contains my solution to the Truss exercise
-ork zone

 This is a standalone groovy script that reads csv formatted data from stdin and writes reformatted csv data to stdout

-* The TimeStamp field on the input is assumed to be Pacific time, and the output is the ISO-8601 representation of that same time in America/New Y
+* The TimeStamp field on the input is assumed to be Pacific time, and the output is the ISO-8601 representation of that same time in America/New York
 * Zip codes are formatted as 5 digits with leading zeros
 * Name columns are converted to upper case
 * FooDuration and BarDuration are output as floating point seconds